devDabbler/Resume-Cupid_Multi-Option-LLM/README.md

 2. Develop a robust API for potential integrations
 3. Explore partnerships with HR software providers
 4. Enhance our AI models with more specialized industry knowledge

+## Contributing

+We are not currently accepting external contributions as the project is in its early stages.
+However, we appreciate your interest and will update this section when we're ready for community contributions.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact